 1 The online survey was in the field from July 7 to July 31, 2020, and garnered responses from 899 C-level executives and senior managers representing the full range of regions, industries, company sizes, and functional specialties

 It’s the companies with a positive and agile attitude that will rise above the current challenges.
 Manufacturers now have a chance to embrace new ways of working that COVID-19 has forced upon us.

 According to the McKinsey survey, digital transformation initiatives are helping manufacturers to increase output by 10% to 200%, reduce costs by 5% to 40% and decrease time to market for new products by 30% to 90%.
 To succeed in scaling digital manufacturing in this way, manufacturers must have a robust digital strategy with clearly defined financial and performance goals that are linked to real business needs.
 Manufacturers that can move quickly to digitally transform will be better placed to respond to the changes in the operating environment that COVID-19 has triggered and give them a massive lead over slow-moving competitors.

 Request a free demo

-If you’d like to see for yourself how Kyzentree’s software, Kt-Pulse, can help you to monitor your manufacturing processes and to run more effective manufacturing meetings, book a one-to-one, no obligation consultation today and we’ll showcase the benefits to you.
+If you’d like to see for yourself how Kyzentree’s software, Kt-Pulse, can help you to monitor and improve your manual processes, book a one-to-one, no obligation consultation today and we’ll showcase the benefits to you